SMOK: an overview

 Reputation of SMOK products

 The company’s mods have often been experimental.
 For many vapers, SMOK devices had many firsts.
 From telescoping tube mods to wood box mods to box mods that can be controlled via Bluetooth, it has broadened the horizons of vaping devices.
-Its research & development team has created several twists that have influenced the entire vaping scene.
-While many of its competitors have tried to imitate its designs and technology, vapers were first able to enjoy them on Smoktech devices.
+Its research & development team has created several twists that have influenced the entire vaping scene, whether it be LED lights, touch screens, duodenary coils, etc. While many of its competitors have tried to imitate its designs and technology, vapers were first able to enjoy them on Smoktech devices.

 SMOK's impact on the industry